 Automobile Club de l'Ouest, also known as ACO, a privately owned entity headquartered in France, was founded in 1906 and employs approximately 380 individuals.
-Primarily focused on Spectator Sports, the organization functions as a tier 1 media tech buyer and reported $140.7M in revenue as of 2024.
-The club specializes in the creation and organization of motor sporting events, notably the first Grand Prix in the history of motor racing in 1906 and the first Le Mans 24 Hours in 1923.
-Since 2012, ACO has been the organizer and promoter of the FIA World Endurance Championship (FIA WEC) and is also the creator of several continental series, including the WeatherTech SportsCar Championship (formerly American Le Mans Series, 1999), the European Le Mans Series (2004), and the Asian Le Mans Series (2013).
+Primarily engaged in spectator sports, the organization reported $140.7M in revenue as of 2024.
+It operates as a tier 1 media tech buyer.
+The club specializes in the creation and organization of major motor sporting events, notably creating the first Grand Prix in motor racing history in 1906 and the first Le Mans 24 Hours in 1923.
+Since 2012, ACO has been the organizer and promoter of the FIA World Endurance Championship (FIA WEC), and it is also the creator of several continental series, including the WeatherTech SportsCar Championship (formerly the American Le Mans Series, established in 1999), the European Le Mans Series (2004), and the Asian Le Mans Series (2013).

 2024 Revenue